-Take two of the following: GEOG 100, ANT 100, PSCI 100, or SOC 100.
-Consult your advisor.
+Economics minors will take two of the following: Geography 100, Anthropology 100, Political Science 100 or Sociology 100.
+Consult your adviser.

-Students interested in being certified for teaching Economics must take a major in Social Sciences rather than in Economics.
-Required courses:
+Students interested in being certified for teaching of Economics must take a major in Social Sciences rather than in Economics.